-M. E. Singleton and A. B. Apperson bought controlling interest in Utah Idaho Central, making for speculation that due to Apperson's position with D&RG, that D&RG would soon control Utah Idaho Central.
+M. E. Singleton and A. B. Apperson bought controlling interest in Utah Idaho Central, making for speculation that due to Apperson's former position with D&RG, that D&RG would soon control Utah Idaho Central.
 (Salt Lake Tribune, January 2, 1927, page 24)

 A. B. Apperson is shown as living in Denver, but with the title of vice president of Utah Idaho Central Railroad.
 (Ogden City Directory, 1928)

 Apperson was re-elected as vice president of Utah Idaho Central railroad.
 (Salt Lake Telegram, April 3, 1928, "yesterday")

 Apperson resigned as vice president of Utah Idaho Central railroad, stating that his business concerns in Denver required his full time attention.
 (Salt Lake Telegram, December 31, 1929, "yesterday")